 When resuming from hibernate or suspend, I am confronted with a black screen.
 There seems to be some activity, as my Wi-Fi light turns on too.
 After a force-reset, there’s no logging of the resumption in the journal.

 I use a Lenovo Thinkpad P53 with an Nvidia T1000 GPU, so I’m running Optimus.
 I run F37 Silverblue, which was previously upgraded from F36 Silverblue.

 Did this ever happen on your F36 Silverblue install?
 It seems like a lot of the black screens after hibernating/suspending in Fedora, generally, is due to a kernel issue and with Silverblue, specifically, with upgraded packages.

-Perhaps a rpm-ostree rollback or rpm-ostree ex reset is in order, but I know very little about Silverblue and, so, someone more versed may have a better idea or option.
+rpm-ostree ex reset is in order, but I know very little about Silverblue and, so, someone more versed may have a better idea or option.

 I’ve checked, (as I luckily pinned F36 just before upgrading to F37) and it shows the same behaviour.
 I did notice that it didn’t do it the first time I tried (before I booted Firefox to respond to your comment), but then I tried again after booting firefox, and it did result in a blackscreen.
 Perhaps memory usage or uptime has some kind of influence on it.
 I’ll mess about some more to see if I can narrow this down to circumstance.

 Edit: It seems very consistent that when I close my lid very quickly after booting, it is able to resume from sleep afterward, however when I wait only about a minute after boot before closing my lid, it then fails to resume.